freeall/redis-eventemitter/README.md

 Host for the redis server.
 Defaults to 127.0.0.1.

+### auth_pass

+Password for the redis server.
+Defaults to not being set.

 ### prefix

 A prefix that is added to the channel name, when publishing events to the redis pubsub.
 Useful for separating services or environments, e.g. `production`, `development`, and `staging`.